-Budgam: SPO missing with 2 Ak-47 rifles, 3 ammunition magazines, say police
+Budgam: SPO missing with two AK-47 rifles, three ammunition magazines, say police

 In a similar incident, a Sashastra Seema Bal constable had gone missing with the magazine of his service rifle from a camp in the same district.

-The Jammu and Kashmir Police said on Wednesday that a special police officer has gone missing with two Ak-47 rifles and three magazines in Budgam.
+The Jammu and Kashmir Police said on Wednesday that a special police officer has gone missing with two AK-47 rifles and three magazines in Budgam.

 In a statement, the police said the officer was identified as Altaf Hassan Bhat, a resident of Qazipora in Budgam.
 He joined the department four years ago, the police said, adding that they have registered a case against the official and an investigation is underway.